Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Transition in energies and correlation with entanglement

-The results corresponding to this case are shown in Fig. \ref{Fig5}(e) and (f).
-From Fig. \ref{Fig5}(e), we observe that this system makes QPT and DT simultaneously at $\varepsilon \simeq 1.0$.
-This result is similar to the coupled top with the torsion-free case.
+The results corresponding to this case are shown in Figs. \ref{Fig5}(e) and (f).
+From Fig. \ref{Fig5}(e), we observe the transitions in the ground and excited states simultaneously at $\varepsilon \simeq 1.0$.
+This result is similar to the FP model case.
 Here, at the classical limit, the effect of torsion is canceled because of the opposite sign with the same magnitude of the torsion strength of each top.
 The energy for the CFP-III is calculated as $E = -\frac{2}{1-\varepsilon}-\varepsilon\left[1-\frac{1}{(1-\varepsilon)^2}\right]$; whereas for the CFP-IV state, the energy follows the relation $E = \frac{2}{1+\varepsilon}-\varepsilon\left[1-\frac{1}{(1+\varepsilon)^2}\right]$.
-Figure \ref{Fig5}(f) shows the transition in entanglement, which is consistent with the QPT and DT in the system.
+Figure \ref{Fig5}(f) shows the transition in entanglement, which is consistent with the energy transition.

-The above analysis reveals that the QPT and DT coincide around $\varepsilon \simeq 1.0$ in the coupled top with torsion-free (FP model) and nonzero torsion with $\kappa_1 = - \kappa_2 = 1.0$.
+The above analysis reveals that the energy transition coincides around $\varepsilon \simeq 1.0$ in the FP and NZT-II models.
 A common feature of these two models is that they both have chiral symmetry and thus follow one of the nonstandard symmetry classes.
 Since we only consider integer spin here, these models follow the BDI symmetry class.
-On the other hand, the coupled top with nonzero torsion and where $\kappa_1 = - \kappa_2 = 1.0$ does not follow chiral symmetry.
-Interestingly, in this model, the QPT and DT do not coincide.
-However, these phase transitions are consistent with the corresponding entanglement transition and the transition in the stability of the fixed point of the underlying classical system.
+On the other hand, the NZT-I model does not follow chiral symmetry.
+Interestingly, the transition in energies does not coincide in this model.
+However, these transitions are consistent with the corresponding entanglement transition and the transition in the stability of the fixed point of the underlying classical system.